I know it sounds a flight of fancy. Surely such bets never happen?

 Remember a horse called Puggy, trained by Roy Kvisla?
 I doubt it!
 However, readers may remember the trainer in the UK for two or three seasons venturing from his homeland in Sweden where he still trains today.

-You have to go back a number of years when this two-year-old made his debut in 2006.
+You have to go back a number of years when this two-year-old made her debut in 2006.
 However, it is a day which sticks in the memory.

 This daughter of Mark Of Esteem cost 75,000G at the yearling sales.
 She turned out to be a real star turn who progressed to race at Group class at two and even competed in the 1000 Guineas at Newmarket, finishing 8th, beaten just eight lengths.